Perimenopause Brain Fog: Why It Happens and How to Clear It

 Omega-3s for Brain Inflammation

 The inflammation story again.
 EPA and DHA are foundational for brain structure and function.
-DHA in particular makes up a significant portion of the fatty acid content of your brain cell membranes, and getting enough of it supports every aspect of cognitive function.
+DHA in particular makes up a significant portion of the fatty acid content of brain cell membranes, and getting enough of it supports every aspect of cognitive function.
+(Inflammation is something I deal with occasionally myself, and it's part of why this category has been on my radar.)

 Studies on omega-3 supplementation in perimenopausal women have shown improvements in mood, sleep, and cognitive markers.
-I take a high-dose fish oil daily and consider it a baseline non-negotiable for brain health in this phase of life.
+A high-dose fish oil daily is widely considered baseline support for brain health in this phase of life.

-The high-quality fish oil I take daily for brain inflammation, mood, and cognitive support.
-Third-party tested, no fishy aftertaste, and dosed strongly enough to deliver actual benefit.
-This is on my list of supplements I will not skip.
+A high-quality fish oil for brain inflammation, mood, and cognitive support.
+Third-party tested, no fishy aftertaste, and dosed strongly enough to actually deliver benefit.
+The kind of supplement most women in this phase end up keeping in regular rotation.

-Blood Sugar Stability Matters More Than I Realized
+Blood Sugar Stability Matters More Than Most Women Realize

-Every time your blood sugar spikes and crashes, your brain takes a hit.
+Every time blood sugar spikes and crashes, the brain takes a hit.
 Glucose instability directly affects cognitive function, mood, and energy.
-Perimenopause increases insulin resistance, which makes blood sugar harder to keep stable on the diet patterns that worked in your 20s and 30s.
+Perimenopause increases insulin resistance, which makes blood sugar harder to keep stable on the diet patterns that worked in the 20s and 30s.

-What helped me: eating protein at breakfast (at least 25 to 30 grams), avoiding caffeine on an empty stomach, pairing carbs with fat and fiber, and cutting back on liquid sugars.
-I noticed improved mental clarity within about two weeks of making these changes.
+What tends to help: eating protein at breakfast (at least 25 to 30 grams), avoiding caffeine on an empty stomach, pairing carbs with fat and fiber, and cutting back on liquid sugars.
+Most women report improved mental clarity within about two weeks of making these changes.

 Creatine, Which Is Surprisingly Brain-Relevant

+Creatine is the supplement I actually take, and it's the one I'd recommend most confidently for this category because the benefit is real enough that I keep buying it.
 Creatine has research supporting cognitive benefits in addition to its better-known muscle benefits.
-It helps your brain cells produce energy more efficiently, and the effects are particularly noticeable under conditions of fatigue, sleep deprivation, or cognitive stress, which is basically the definition of perimenopause.
+It helps brain cells produce energy more efficiently, and the effects are particularly noticeable under conditions of fatigue, sleep deprivation, or cognitive stress, which is basically the definition of being a busy mom in her 30s, with or without perimenopause.

-I take 5 grams of plain creatine monohydrate daily in my coffee.
+Five grams of plain creatine monohydrate daily, mixed into morning coffee, is the standard protocol.
 It's tasteless and inexpensive, and it's become one of my favorite supplements for both mental and physical performance.

 Cognitive "Exercise" Actually Works

-I pushed back on the "use it or lose it" advice for a long time because it felt like another demand on my depleted energy.
-But cognitive engagement genuinely matters, and you don't need to do Sudoku or brain training apps for it to count.
+The "use it or lose it" advice can feel like one more demand on already-depleted energy, which is why a lot of women push back on it.
+But cognitive engagement genuinely matters, and it doesn't require Sudoku or brain training apps to count.

 Reducing the Mental Load Is Underrated

-This is less a supplement and more a systems change, but it made a real difference.
+This is less a supplement and more a systems change, but it makes a real difference.
 Perimenopause is not the time to carry everyone's calendar, grocery list, emotional labor, and schedules in your head.
 Externalize everything you can: shared calendars, shared lists, timers, automation.
-The cognitive drain of running everyone else's lives mentally is enormous, and when your cognition is already compromised, you can't afford it.
+The cognitive drain of running everyone else's lives mentally is enormous, and when cognition is already compromised, it's not affordable.

-A few things I realized were making my brain fog noticeably worse, and cutting them back helped.
+A few habits consistently come up as making brain fog noticeably worse, and cutting them back helps.

 Alcohol.
-Even a single glass of wine in the evening wrecks my sleep quality and compounds brain fog the next day.
-Many perimenopausal women report the same pattern.
-Alcohol tolerance seems to drop in this phase of life, and the cognitive cost is higher than it used to be.
+Even a single glass of wine in the evening tends to wreck sleep quality and compound brain fog the next day.
+Many women in this phase report that alcohol tolerance drops, and the cognitive cost is higher than it used to be.

 Skipping meals.
-Intermittent fasting, which worked well for me in my early 30s, made brain fog much worse in perimenopause.
-My body seems to need steadier fuel now.
-This is individual, but worth experimenting with if you've been fasting.
+Intermittent fasting that worked well in the early 30s often makes brain fog worse in perimenopause.
+The body seems to need steadier fuel during this phase.
+This is individual, but worth experimenting with for anyone who's been fasting and noticing more cognitive symptoms.

 Caffeine after noon.
-I used to be able to have afternoon espresso and still sleep fine.
-Not anymore.
-Late caffeine disrupts my sleep architecture, and poor sleep turns into brain fog the next day.
-Strict noon cutoff now.
+Many women find their caffeine sensitivity changes during perimenopause; afternoon coffee that used to be fine starts disrupting sleep architecture, and poor sleep turns into brain fog the next day.
+A strict noon cutoff helps.

 Doomscrolling and excessive news consumption.
 The anxiety this generates compounds every other cognitive issue.
-I'm not saying ignore the world, but I am saying the "constant input" habit needs real limits during this phase.
+The point isn't to ignore the world, it's that the "constant input" habit needs real limits during this phase.

-Trying to do everything at the same pace I used to.
-Cognition in perimenopause isn't ruined, but it does often require more recovery time.
-Pushing through like nothing has changed is a recipe for accumulated exhaustion and worse brain fog.
+Trying to do everything at the same pace as before.
+Cognition in perimenopause isn't ruined, but it often requires more recovery time.
+Pushing through as if nothing has changed is a recipe for accumulated exhaustion and worse brain fog.

 When to See a Doctor